Skip to main content

 The Phyn Plus has the broadest insurance partnership network.
 Carriers including State Farm, USAA, Nationwide, Liberty Mutual, Travelers, American Family, Erie Insurance, and Hippo all offer premium discounts for Phyn-equipped homes.
 Discount range: 5% to 15% of your annual premium.

-Computed annual savings: On the national average premium of $2,270/year (III, 2025), a Phyn discount saves $113 to $340 per year.
+Computed annual savings: On the national average premium of $2,270/year (Insurance Information Institute, "Facts + Statistics: Homeowners and Renters Insurance," 2025), a Phyn discount saves $113 to $340 per year.
 At the midpoint ($227/year), the $500 device pays for itself through insurance savings in 2.2 years.
 Over 5 years, cumulative savings range from $565 to $1,700 — meaning the Phyn Plus effectively costs negative dollars once insurance math is included.

 Moen Flo: 10+ Insurer Partnerships

 The Moen Flo partners with 10+ carriers.
-Moen's brand recognition in plumbing (they are the number one faucet brand in North America) gives the Flo credibility with insurance underwriters.
+Moen's brand recognition in plumbing (widely recognized as one of the leading faucet brands in North America) gives the Flo credibility with insurance underwriters.
 Discount range: 3% to 10%.

 Computed annual savings: $68 to $227 per year.
 At the midpoint ($148/year), the $500 device pays for itself in 3.4 years.
 Over 5 years: $340 to $1,135 in cumulative savings.